kimai/kimai/README.md

 composer install
 ```

-The next steps depend on where you want to use Kimai, you can choose between development or production mdoe.
+The next steps depend in which environment you want to use Kimai, you can choose between development or production mode.

 ### Installation (development)

 The default installation uses a SQLite database, so there is no need to create a database for your first tests.
-The default settings will work out-of-the-box, but you might want to adjust the `.env` values to your needs.
+Our default settings will work out-of-the-box, but you might want to adjust the `.env` values to your needs.
 You can configure your database through your environment (e.g. Webserver, Cloud-Provider) or in your `.env` file:
 ```
 DATABASE_PREFIX=kimai2_